2

 • I support Registered Psychotherapists (Qualifying and those working towards Independent status), MSW clinicians, and other masters level therapists seeking trauma-informed supervision focused on attachment, somatic modalities, and nervous-system-aware therapy.

-• Case conceptualization, trauma responses, deepening modality integration, parent-focused therapy, postpartum and perinatal clients, couples dynamics, ethical considerations, pacing, boundaries, and therapist wellbeing.
+• Case conceptualization, trauma responses, deepening modality integration, self-of-therapist, supporting parents and families, couples dynamics, ethical considerations, pacing, boundaries, and therapist wellbeing.

 • I offer individual supervision, with group supervision options being explored for future availability.

 • Individual clinical supervision is $170 per session.
 Rates are reviewed annually and may be adjusted with advance notice.
 If you have questions about fees or want to discuss what a supervision arrangement might look like, feel free to reach out directly.
-Sliding scale available for therapists in their first year post-graduation.
+Limited sliding scale available for early career therapists and/or those requiring high-frequency supervision.

-• Yes, supervision is available virtually across Ontario.
+• Yes, supervision is available virtually across Ontario and in-person in Midland.

 • No. While my clinical practice is deeply informed by both DBR and EMDR frameworks, I do not offer modality-specific consultation in either approach.
 If you are looking for DBR or EMDR consultation, I am happy to help point you toward appropriate resources.